ChitambarLab/qNetVO/docs/source/quantum_networks/network_nodes.rst

 A quantum network is constructed from a collection of quantum devices serving as nodes in the network.
 A network node performs a quantum operation on its local set of qubits.
-The applied operation is conditioned upon a classical input.
+The applied operation can be conditioned upon a classical input.

 Network nodes are categorized by their function: